-- the higher the object is relative to the chosen reference point, the more gravitational potential energy it will have - the more mass the object has, the more gravitational potential energy it will have.
+- · the higher the object is relative to the chosen reference point, the more gravitational potential energy - the more mass the object has, the more gravitational potential energy it will have.

 You will often find that the term potential energy is used when gravitational potential energy is meant.
-You may sometimes see potential energy written as PE or U_g .
+You may sometimes see potential energy written as PE or U{a} .